Abandoned & Little-Known Airfields:

 The 1980 & 1985 USGS topo maps still depicted the eastern runway, but the western runway was no longer depicted.

-A 1993 USGS aerial photo showed residential streets having covered the site of Stouts Airport.
+A 1991 aerial photo showed residential streets having covered the site of Stouts Airfield.

-A 2015 aerial view showed no trace remaining of Stouts Airport.
+A 2015 aerial view showed no trace remaining of Stouts Airfield.

-The site of Stouts Airport is located northeast of the intersection of East Bellevue Road & South Parker Road.
+The site of Stouts Airfield is located northeast of the intersection of East Bellevue Road & South Parker Road.

 Thanks to Ted Frison for pointing out this airfield.

 Denver-Douglas Airport, as depicted on the June 1965 Denver Sectional Chart.

 Photo of the airport while open has not been located.

 An article entitled “Denver-Douglas Airport Well Along” appeared in the 4/25/63 Douglas County News: